 Key Principles in Urban Noise Mitigation

-- Barrier Creation: Using natural and artificial structures to block noise transmission protects residential areas and quiet zones.
+- Barrier Creation: Strategically placed natural and artificial barriers can effectively block the transmission of noise, safeguarding residential areas and creating designated quiet zones.

 Strategies to Reduce Urban Noise